aman0803/github/README.md

 # github
-this is practice repository will delete after it
+this is practice repository will delete after it.